The world doesn’t need more football players but it could really use more climate activists.

-I mean I have to preface it by saying that I was in an academy with teenage boys, who have energy to burn - so I did.
+I mean I have to preface it by saying that I was in an academy with teenage boys, who had energy to burn, so I did.
 There were quite a few instances.
 At the time, it was definitely hurtful.
 Looking back, there was so much going on and I couldn’t dwell on it - one.
 Two - when I used to talk to my friends about it, they were like, “their opinions don’t matter" for me to feel too hurt about it.

 When the coaches were involved, when it came to team selection or when they thought I didn't understand the language, they didn't know how good I was at German.
 "I know what you are saying.
 I speak better German than him".
 It was like sly comments, you know?
 Sometimes, you just let it go.
 There’s too much to do.